abir0/Manuscript-Matcher/README.md

  - Abstract
  - Subject Category

 The dataset had a total of 35k+ rows.
-And there were 61 labels in the `subject category` field.
+And there were `61` labels in the `subject category` field, which is the multi-labelled target.

 <p align="center">
   <a href="https://doaj.org/"><img src="images/doaj.png" width="800" /></a><br>